SiegelSoftware/iBizProduct-CSharp/readme.txt

 -----------------------------------------------------------------------------------------------------------------------------------
 Utilities
-DateTimeExtensions: Allow you to convert to & from Linux Timestamps from a give DateTime Instnace String Extensions: Adds functions to Convert first letters to UpperCase and to convert the string to an EventAction Enum
+DateTimeExtensions: Allow you to convert to & from Linux Timestamps from a give DateTime Instance String Extensions: Adds functions to Convert first letters to UpperCase and to convert the string to an EventAction Enum
 UnixTime: Provides a framework for working with UnixTimes
 ProductOrderUtility: Provides an ability to determine what the appropriate status should be for a particular order.